Back To Top

 -

-In our eyes, the original Hydrow Rower was almost perfect (it’s even still in our roundup), but it was let down only by its considerable size and eyebrow-raising price tag.
-You can imagine our excitement, then, when we were able to get our hands on the Hydrow Wave — the brand’s new, smaller, more affordable alternative.
-And we weren’t disappointed.
+In our eyes, the original Hydrow Rower was almost perfect (it’s still in our roundup), but it was let down only by its considerable size and eyebrow-raising price tag.
+The Hydrow Wave is the brand’s newer, smaller, more affordable alternative.

 Yet, despite its almost indistinguishable performance, the Hydrow Wave is $1,000 cheaper than the original rower.
-At $38/month, the Hydrow app membership remains quite pricey, but we think you get a lot for your money.
-There are more than 4,000 instructor-led video workouts to sink your oars into, and while the first-person rowing sessions were undeniably our favorites, we also loved the yoga, Pilates and strength sessions off the machine.
+The monthly fee for Hydrow app membership is quite pricey, but we think you get a lot for your money.
+There are more than 4,000 instructor-led video workouts to sink your oars into, and while the first-person rowing sessions were undeniably our favorites, we also loved the yoga, Pilates, and strength sessions off the machine.

 (Image credit: Future)